So What Now?

 So What Now? is a British television sitcom which aired on BBC One.
-It was created by Lee Evans, who also starred in the series.
-Evans co-wrote the show alongside Stuart Silver and Peter Tilbury.
+It stars and created by Lee Evans, who also wrote the show with Stuart Silver and Peter Tilbury.
 The series was broadcast from 26 March 2001 to 22 May 2001.
+BBC announced that So What Now was cancelled after the first series.

 Plot

-The series centres around Lee sharing a house with his slobbish best friend and their neurotic landlady.
+The series centres on Lee sharing a house with his slobbish best friend and their neurotic landlady.